OpenBioMaps/documentation/official_docs/en/admin_pages.rst

     - citing: used in summary functions
     - attachment: file attachments column
     - UTM Zone: used in spatial geometry creation

-The "comment field" should contain descriptions of the contents of the columns (metadata) and in some cases may have a regulatory role.
-For the obm_geometry column, you can specify the srid of the geometry column in the comment field, which will determine the stored srid of the uploaded data.
-The value entered must be in the format `srid: 4326` and stored in biomaps / header_names / f_srid and used by the application in the global variable SRID_C.
+The 'comment field' should contain descriptions of the content of the columns (metadata) and may also have a regulatory role in some cases.
+In the case of the obm_geometry column, the comment field can be used to specify the geometry column's srid, which will define the stored srid of the uploaded data.
+The value entered must be in the format `srid:4326` and will be stored in biomaps/header_names/f_srid and used by the application in the global variable SRID_C.

-In the obm_id column, you can specify whether the rules table should be used like this: use_rules: 1 This can only be changed with master access.
+For the obm_id column, you can specify whether the rules table should be used as follows: use_rules:1 This can only be modified with master access.

-In both cases, the SET prefix is automatically added to the comment field, which must be deleted for the change to take effect.
-This is so that these parameters cannot be accidentally changed.
+In both cases, the SET prefix is automatically added in the comment field and must be cleared in order to validate the change.
+This is done to prevent accidental modification of these parameters.

+An SQL console is available at the top of the page, which can only be used with operator status and after separate authentication.

+Also available here is a drop-down list of all the tables that start with the name of our project in the SQL database.
+Of these, the ones marked in red are not handled by the OBM interface because they are not registered as tables accessible to OBM.

+Views management is mainly used to serve a specific function, namely to replace one of our data tables with a View.
+In such a case, the system creates a Schema for our project with the same name as the base table and moves our original tables there, for which it also creates the corresponding INSERT/UPDATE/DELETE Rules.
+This feature can be useful when we have a large data table and there are some flows or triggers that are too slow to use, or we want to create custom versions of our data table to meet some specific user needs.

 Groups